kaumina/ansible-molecule/README.md

 # Test Ansible roles using Molecule
 This is the how to guide for deploying sample.war in a Tomcat container with a self signed SSL Nginx reverse proxy.
 # Introduction
 There are three roles defined here and they are intended to install OpenJDK,Apache Tomcat, and Nginx.
-These roles are supposed to work on CenOS 7 as the testing Docker image is CentOs.
+These roles are supposed to work on CentOS 7 and tested using CentOS7 Docker image.
 Further, You may find the self signed certificates in **ansible-role-nginx/files** directory
 This has been implemented in [Molecule] (https://molecule.readthedocs.io/en/latest/).

 # Directory hierarchy for Molecule roles